 While working at the Wurlitzer factory store in Dearborn, he sought out the late Fr.
 James Miller.
 He studied theater organ techniques with Fr.
 Jim and accompanied him on his second tour of Australia and Norfolk Island – appearing both in joint concerts and solo engagements.
 He furthered his studies with Dr. Marilyn Mason at U of M through the Church Organ Studies program.
 Scholarships from U of M enabled him to travel on two Historic Organ Tours led by Dr. Mason covering France, Italy, and Switzerland – playing 58 instruments and participating in ten public concerts.

 In addition to his theater organ concert and film work, it was in 2003 when Andrew was invited to play for a public program in Michigan for Japan’s ‘Foundation for Global Harmony’.
-The music so impressed its founder, that he asked Andrew to create two meditation CD’s for the Foundation to help raise funds for orphanages, hospitals, vocational schools, etc., for children in SE Asia.
-It led to trips across the U.S. – including Hawaii – and five trips to Japan.and a trip to Myanmar – performing both in solo events, in duet with a noted Japanese violinist, and performances as a member of The Global Harmony Band.
+The music so impressed its founder, that he asked Andrew to create three meditation CD’s for the Foundation to help raise funds for orphanages, hospitals, vocational schools, etc., for children in SE Asia.
+It led to several trips across the U.S. (including Hawaii), six trips to Japan and a trip to Myanmar – performing both in solo events, in duet with a noted Japanese violinist, and performances as a member of The Global Harmony Band.

 In addition to being one of the staff organists at the Michigan, Stephen is the organist at Jefferson Avenue Presbyterian Church in Detroit, where he created a fully illustrated book describing the function and design of their Skinner Organ.
 For this project, he has received the support of the Organ Historical Society through the awarding of the Mader Memorial Research Scholarship.